 Base: Violent crime incidents (120); Variable: QWH1 / QWH3 / QWH5 / QWH7

-A higher proportion of violent crimes took place during the weekend.
+A similar proportion of violent crime took place during the week and at the weekend.

 Most violent crime was not believed to be motivated by any discriminatory factor.

 Although the SCJS did not ask directly about hate crime, respondents who had experienced violent crime were asked if they believed the incident was, or might have been, motivated by a range of motivating factors.
 The majority (89%) of violent crimes were thought to have been motivated by none of these factors.
 Harassment and discrimination is discussed in more detail in Section 8.2.